andrewdyar/switchyard/www/utils/packages/docs-generator/README.md

 - Adds TSDocs to any TypeScript file.
 - Generates files with OpenApi Spec comments in `generated/oas-output`.
-- Generates JSON documentation files for models built with Medusa's DML in `generated/dml-output`.
+- Generates JSON documentation files for models built with Switchyard's DML in `generated/dml-output`.

 ## Prerequisites